L3bowski/modena/README.md

 - **modena-config.json**: Must contain an object with app configuration parameters.
 The object will be injected as an argument to the function exported by modena-setup.js.

-The recommended case for folder names is kebab-case (e.g. valid-folder-name); it results in nicer URLs and is required for the environment variables transformation when using Docker (see [defining app environment variables](#defining-app-environment-variables)).
+The recommended case for folder names is kebab-case (e.g. valid-folder-name); it results in nicer URLs and is required for the environment variables transformation when using Docker (see [defining app-specific environment variables](#defining-app-specific-environment-variables)).

 ## App registering

 For each folder found in the apps folder, modena exposes the assets folder (named public by default) using the folder name as the relative URL.
 Additionally, if the app contains a **modena-setup.js** file, it will also require it and execute the default function it exports with the following parameters:

-- router: express.Router that will be exposed at the app name relative URL
+- **router**: express.Router that will be exposed at the app name relative URL
-- config: Configuration parameters including the ones defined in modena-config.json and the app environment variables defined in the modena configuration (see defining app environment variables)
+- **config**: Configuration parameters including the ones defined in modena-config.json and the app environment variables defined in the modena configuration (see defining app-specific environment variables)
-- middleware: An AppMiddleware instance that includes json parsing middleware (through body-parser), session middleware (through express-session), etc.
+- **middleware**: An AppMiddleware instance that includes json parsing middleware (through body-parser), session middleware (through express-session), etc.
-- utils: An AppUtils instance containing, for now, a function to define passport authentication strategies and get passport logging middleware
+- **utils**: An AppUtils instance containing, for now, a function to define passport authentication strategies and get passport logging middleware

 If the endpoint configuration is asynchronous (e.g., it requires database synchronization on application start up), the exported function must return a promise.
 If no promise is returned, modena might start the express server without registering the application routes.